 We believe that this process is timely given the related progress that the Government of Canada has made in recent years.
 Importantly, Canada has:

-committed itself to the TRC’s Calls to Action;
+Committed itself to the TRC’s Calls to Action;

-passed legislation adopting UNDRIP and committing itself to developing an Action Plan to implement the arising obligations;
+Passed legislation adopting UNDRIP and committing itself to developing an Action Plan to implement the arising obligations;

-advanced self-government with respect to K-12 education through the Regional Education Agreements;
+Additional avenues to gain First Nations control with respect to K-12 education through the Regional Education Agreements;

-passed the Indigenous Languages Act; and
+Passed the Indigenous Languages Act; and

-passed An Act Respecting First Nations, Inuit and Métis Children, Youth and Families.
+Passed An Act Respecting First Nations, Inuit and Métis Children, Youth and Families.

 Fulfilling commitments to Indigenous control of Indigenous PSE is a necessary next step and will give life to the Government of Canada’s commitments on self-government, education and Indigenous languages.
 These are important steps towards economic development, prosperity and meaningful labour market participation for Indigenous people.
 There is no doubt that successful Indigenous post-secondary institutions have a leading role to play in generating economic success for students, communities, Nations and Canada as a whole.